 You would probably know that Antioxidants, can be found in many foods and be aware of many the health benefits around including them in your diet.
 But there are also health benefits for external use (on your skin) and Antioxidants can be found in our botanical ingredients such as Acai Berry and Olive Squalene.
 These antioxidant molecules prevent free radicals from harming healthy tissue.

 What damage is caused by oxidative stress?

 Oxidative stress leads to many health issues in the body.
 Some of these include Parkinson’s disease, Alzheimer’s disease, gene mutations and cancers, chronic fatigue syndrome, fragile X syndrome, heart and blood vessel disorders, atherosclerosis, heart failure, heart attack and inflammatory diseases.

-How does oxidative stress effect the skin?
+How does oxidative stress affect the skin?

 Free radical damage causes fine lines and wrinkles by activating enzymes that break down collagen.
 Oxidative stress can include sun exposure and smoking – you might have noticed fine lines, around the lips of a smoker.
 Also diets high processed food and animal products can also cause similar damage.

 Research has shown that whole food based diet that is full of alkaline antioxidant foods, such as the Mediterranean diet can increase the amount and variety of antioxidants circulating in the blood.
 You can also drink water that is ionized from the sun or from a water ionizer.

 Numerous studies have also shown that yoga and meditation have been shown to reduce the free radical count.